-The second part of the configuration requires you to log into the Wizard IP from a system via either a network connection or a dial-up connection (via modem or ISDN).
+The second part of the configuration requires you to log into the Wizard IP Plus from a system via either a network connection or a dial-up connection (via modem or ISDN).
 In either case there are two types of access applications that you can use:

-• The VNC viewer - a small application supplied on the CD-ROM or downloadable from the Wizard IP itself.
+• The VNC viewer - a small application supplied on the CD-ROM or downloadable from the RealVNC website or even downloadable from the Wizard IP Plus itself.